zhlouise/AAE2004_W1_Group_12/README.md

-## Task 2 - Designing New Cost Area
+## Compulsory Task 2 - Designing New Cost Area

 ### a1.
 Methodology for trial calculation